HandsOnDataViz/book/chart/filtered-line-chart-tableau/README.md

 1) Read the [Tableau Public tool review](../tableau-public) in this book, then download and install the free application on a Mac or Windows computer from http://public.tableau.com.
 Requires a free account.

-2a) Right-click and Save to download this sample file to your computer: [sample-filtered-line-chart in CSV format](https://www.datavizforall.org/chart/filtered-line-chart-tableau/sample-filtered-line-chart.csv)
+2) Click link and Save file to download to your computer: [sample-filtered-line-chart in CSV format](https://www.datavizforall.org/chart/filtered-line-chart-tableau/sample-filtered-line-chart.csv).
+CSV means comma-separated values, a generic spreadsheet format that most data tools can easily open.

-OR

-2b) Right-click this link to [sample-filtered-line-chart in Google Sheets](https://docs.google.com/spreadsheets/d/1bKcBPjOmF87wGtPvGK1lI-3Do_yXtGwpLCTSpqgObzU), and either File > Make a Copy to your Google Drive, or File > Download As to your computer.

 Hint: When preparing your own spreadsheet, format your data so that Tableau Public can read it.
 For example, make sure that Year data is entered as "2007" instead of "1/1/2007".
 Leave all blank spaces as-is so that Tableau automatically converts them to "null" values during the data import.

 3) In Tableau Public, click Connect to import the data file you downloaded to your computer.
 If you downloaded a CSV file, Connect to Text.
-See also "More..." to connect to Google Sheets.
+Or if you downloaded an Excel file, Connect to Excel.
+Or click "More..." to connect to Google Sheets.

 4) Your data sheet should automatically appear in Tableau Public.
 Any blanks will automatically convert to “null.”